Industrial License in UAE

 - Authorization must be obtained from the Dubai authorities before starting a new business or adjusting an existing one.

-- Once you’ve gotten their approval, you can apply for an industrial license with the Department of Economic Development.
+- Once you’ve gotten their approval, you can apply for an industrial license in UAE with the Department of Economic Development.
 The DED will consider your letter and make a decision within three months of receiving it.